[ Skip to content]

 environment can work to improve health.
 For more information on CRESH click here.
 You can now follow us on Twitter @CRESHnews and @jamie0pearce

 Between 2003-09 I was a Lecturer and then Senior Lecturer in the Department of Geography at the University of Canterbury, New Zealand.
 I was also founding Director of the GeoHealth Laboratory and have been appointed as an Adjunct Professor in the Department of Geography at the same institution.
-I am Editor-in-Chief of the journals Health and Place, and a member of the Editorial Board for the International Journal of Behavioral Nutrition and Physical Activity.
+I am Editor-in-Chief of the journal Health and Place, and a member of the Editorial Board for the International Journal of Behavioral Nutrition and Physical Activity.

 My research centres on social justice and health, and seeks to identify and understand various social, political and physical mechanisms operating at a range of geographical scales that establish and perpetuate spatial inequalities in health.
 Working at the intersection of human geography, public health and epidemiology, I have particular interests in health related behaviours (e.g. smoking, nutrition, physical activity and obesity), environmental justice and health (e.g. air pollution and multiple environmental deprivation), and macro-level health-related processes (e.g. social and economic inequality).
 I am currently working on a contracted book for the Wiley RGS-IBG Book

 Series 'Smoking Geographies: Space, Place and Tobacco’ (with G Moon, L